farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg_fr.md

 Charge RPG is released under Creative Commons Attribution [CC-BY](https://creativecommons.org/licenses/by/4.0/).

-That means that if you want to make a game using or based by this game, you just need to give us attribution for our work.
+That means you are free to use the content of this SRD for your own game, provided you give proper credit.

-Because Charge is based off Blades in the Dark, you would also need to include attribution to the creators of this game as well.
+Because Charge is based off Blades in the Dark, you would also need to credit the creators of this game as well.

-To do so, copy the text below in your game and things should be good to go.
+To do so, copy the text below in your game, and things should be good to go.

 ## Attribution